-- A person under 12 years of age may operate a vessel propelled by a motor of more than 10 horsepower, including a personal watercraft, only if he or she is accompanied on board by a responsible person who is at least 18 years old and experienced in operating the vessel. - A person 12 years of age or older but younger than 18 years of age may operate a vessel propelled by a motor of more than 10 horsepower, including a personal watercraft, only if he or she: - Has successfully completed a boater education course approved by the Iowa Department of Natural Resources vessel.

-• Is accompanied on board by a responsible person who is at least 18 years old and experienced in operating the available upon request by an enforcement officer.

-Persons required to have successfully completed a boater education course must carry their boater education certificate on board and make it
+- A person under 12 years of age may operate a vessel propelled by a motor of more than 10 horsepower, including a personal watercraft, only if he or she is accompanied on board by a responsible person who is at least 18 years old and experienced in operating the vessel. - A person 12 years of age or older but younger than 18 years of age may operate a vessel propelled by a motor of more than 10 horsepower, including a personal watercraft, only if he or she: - Has successfully completed a boater education course approved by the Iowa Department of Natural Resources or ... - Is accompanied on board by a responsible person who is at least 18 years old and experienced in operating the vessel. - Persons required to have successfully completed a boater education course must carry their boater education certificate on board and make it available upon request by an enforcement officer.